tesselle/khroma/README.md

 colour-blindness in production-ready R figures you may also be interested in the [**colorblindr**](https://github.com/clauswilke/colorblindr) package.

+Tol (2021) and Crameri (2018) offer carefully chosen schemes, ready for each type of data, with colours that are:

+-   Distinct for all people, including colour-blind readers,
+-   Distinct from black and white,
+-   Distinct on screen and paper,
+-   Matching well together,
+-   Citable and reproducible.

+See `vignette("tol")` and `vignette("crameri")` for a more complete overview.

 For specific uses, several scientific thematic schemes (geologic timescale, land cover, FAO soils, etc.) are implemented, but these